Used and loved by millions

 Linguistic Context

-The phrase "hide the truth" functions primarily as a verb phrase, where "hide" is the verb and "the truth" is the direct object.
-It describes the action of concealing or preventing the disclosure of factual information.
-Ludwig AI confirms its common usage across various contexts.
+The phrase "hide the truth" functions as a verb phrase, typically used as a predicate in a sentence.
+It expresses the action of concealing or preventing the disclosure of factual information.
+Ludwig AI confirms its grammatical correctness and usability.

 Expression frequency: Very common